 Swamp White Oak

-This tree is in the Fragaceae family and is native to Missouri; another common name is swamp white oak.
+Like its Latin name suggests, this native oak is recognizable for its opposing dark green leaf and silvery-white leaf underside.
 It is a deciduous tree with broad and rounded crown, which is good for shading.
-The leaves are dark green above with silvery-white underside.
 Leaves turn to golden or orange brown in fall.
-Mature bark is a dark gray-brown with blocky ridges.
+The mature bark is a dark gray-brown with blocky ridges.
 Young trees develop a flaky, peeling bark that reveals an orange inner bark.
-Acorns are 1 inch long and enclosed halfway with a warty cap.
-The cap often remains attached to a stalk (peduncle) once the fruit is ripe and falls from the tree.
+The acorns are 1 inch long and enclosed halfway with a warty cup.
+The cup often remains attached to a stalk (peduncle) once the fruit is ripe and falls from the tree.

 Common Name | Swamp White Oak |